trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 configuration, build, and test of such projects requires only raw CMake/CTest, just like any other CMake project (see `TriBITS System Project Dependencies`_).
-Every TriBITS project automatically supports tacking on add-on TriBITS packages and TPL through the ``${PROJECT_NAME}_EXTRA_REPOSITORIES`` cmake cache variable as described in `Enabling extra repositories with add-on packages`_.
+Every TriBITS project automatically supports tacking on add-on TriBITS packages and TPLs through the `${PROJECT_NAME}_EXTRA_REPOSITORIES`_ cmake cache variable as described in `Enabling extra repositories with add-on packages`_.
 In addition, a TriBITS project can be set up from the start to pull in other TriBITS Repositories using the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
-A special form of this is a `TriBITS Meta-Project`_ that contains no TPLs or packages of its own.
-The ability to create meta-projects is what allows TriBITS to be used to provide the build of large aggregations of software.
+A special form of this is a `TriBITS Meta-Project`_ that contains no packages or TPLs of its own.
+The ability to create meta-projects out of individual TriBITS repositories allows TriBITS to be used to provide coordinated builds of large aggregations of software.

-To help set up a development environment for multi-repository TriBITS projects, TriBITS provides some extra development tools based on Python.
-The primary tools supporting multi-repository project are the `checkin-test.py`_ tool and the `egdist`_ tool.
+To help set up a full-featured development environment (i.e. not just the basic configure, build, test, and install) for TriBITS projects with multiple repositories, TriBITS provides some extra development tools implemented using Python.
+The primary tools supporting multi-repository projects are the `checkin-test.py`_ tool and the `egdist`_ tool.

 For projects with a standard set of extra repositories defined in the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file, the